rowg/axiom_rangeseries_archive/README.md

 Axiom Data Science Archive, along with code that Axiom uses to manage the archive.

+OVERVIEW

+The script ```rsync_to_axiom.bash``` is designed to work on SeaSonde sites without modifications.
+In order to do this it uses the site code which it retrieves from the Header.txt file, and inserts that into the rsync destination directory (on Axiom's server).

 HOW TO USE THIS CODE TO PUSH RNG FILES TO AXIOM